JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 Furthermore, we often don't even use all of the arguments to `pullback_at`.
 The new code for pulling back `sin` — which uses `sincos` and `intermediates` — no longer needs `x`, and it never needed `y` (though sigmoid `σ` does).
 And storing all these things on the tape — inputs, outputs, sensitivities, intermediates — is using up extra memory.
-What if we generalized the idea of the `intermediate` named tuple, and had a struct that just held anything we might want put on the tape.
+What if we generalized the idea of the `intermediate` named tuple, and had `augmented_primal` return a struct that just held anything we might want put on the tape.
 ```julia
 struct PullbackMemory{P, S}
   primal_function::P